Guidelines and standards

 Under the Disability Discrimination Act 1992, Australian Government agencies are required to ensure that information and services are provided in a non-discriminatory and accessible manner.

-The Service NSW website (service.nsw.gov.au) was audited by Vision Australia and it satisfies all Level AA success criteria of WCAG 2.1.
+AccessHQ has audited the Service NSW website (service.nsw.gov.au) and the site satisfies all Level AA success criteria of WCAG 2.1.

 Accessible web development and content